-My family often makes this recipe and freezes the majority of it.
+I often make this Armenian macaroni and cheese in bulk and freeze the majority of it.
 The easiest way to do this is after cutting into squares, place several squares onto a sheet pan or tray, freeze it, and then transfer the frozen blocks to a freezer bag.
-Alternatively if you are freezing a lot of mac and cheese squares, arrange the pieces in a large Tupperware and freeze the entire Tupperware.
+Alternatively if you are freezing a lot of mac and cheese squares, place them in a large Tupperware and freeze the entire Tupperware.

 Other recipes you may like

-- Macaroni and Cheese Primavera
+- Healthier Veggie Mac and Cheese Primavera

-- Buffalo Chicken Macaroni and Cheese
+- Buffalo Chicken Mac and Cheese

-- Stove-Top Macaroni and Cheese
+- From Scratch Stovetop Mac and Cheese

-- Camille’s Macaroni and Cheese
+- Classic American Baked Mac and Cheese

 - Mac 'n' Cheese with Chorizo and Poblanos

-Armenian Macaroni and Cheese (Poohree Macaron)
+Armenian Macaroni and Cheese (Mock Sou Boreg / Poohree Macaron)

-- 12 ounces wide egg noodles
+- 12 ounces wide or extra-wide egg noodles

 - 2 tablespoons unsalted butter

-- 12 ounces Feta cheese grated
+- 12 ounces Feta cheese grated or crumbled

 - 2 large eggs beaten

-- 1/3 cup chopped parsley
+- ⅓ cup chopped flat-leaf parsley

-- 2 1/2 cups milk
+- 2 ½ cups milk

-- 1 1/4 cup dry breadcrumbs
+- 1 ¼ cups dry breadcrumbs

 - 1 tablespoon extra-virgin olive oil